1923 Rockhampton state by-election: Independent Nationalist

 Charles Iredale immigrated to Australia from England at a young age and settled at Pink Lily.
 Throughout his life he became known for being outspoken on various local issues and for his repeated attempts to enter local politics.
 Iredale had previously contested 13 local elections before finally being successful in becoming an alderman on Rockhampton City Council where he served just one term.
 Following this, he contested several more local elections, becoming successful in serving several terms with the neighbouring Fitzroy Shire Council.
 He launched an eleventh-hour bid to contest the by-election as an Independent Nationalist with an announcement at the Rockhampton School of Arts just days before the event.
 Iredale's impromptu campaign for the by-election was generally met with derision with his address frequently interrupted by heckles and interjections from the crowd that had gathered to watch.

 Results

 Following the by-election, it was announced that Farrell had been declared the winner.
-At 27 years of age, it was believed Farrell became the youngest person to sit in any Australian parliament.
 Farrell had little time to settle in to the role and was soon back campaigning when the Queensland parliament was dissolved two months later for the 1923 Queensland election which was held on 12 May 1923.